trip5/EspHome-Led-Clock/README.md

 Please note that this also means that the clock will not try to connect to wifi again (this will be indicated on the screen as "Wifi Off"), unless you reset the power, which just means unplugging it and plugging it back in again.

-The time to attempt connection is set in the YAML.
+The time to attempt connection is set in the WebUI.
 Do not set this time too short for usual circumstances.
 The range is 60 to 315 seconds.
 Also, do not go outside these numbers as the variable that holds this number is limited to this range.

 I have allowed 60 seconds minimum in the options but this could mean your clock stops trying to connect to wifi just because